bbauska/JS-InterviewQuestions-JS/README.md

 const result3 = 10 &ast;&ast; -2;  // 10 raised to the power of -2
 console.log(result3)  // 0.01
 </pre>

-The exponential operator can be used with both integer and floating-point exponents.
-It's particularly useful when you need to perform exponentiation calculations in a clear and concise manner.</p>
+<p>The exponential operator can be used with both integer and floating-point exponents.
+It's
+particularly useful when you need to perform exponentiation calculations in a clear and concise manner.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>21: What are conditional statements and how are they implemented in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<h4>Answer:</h4>

-<h4>Answer:</h4> Conditional statements are used to perform and act on different sets of
+<p>Conditional statements are used to perform and act on different sets of
 conditions declared by the programmer.
 They are the following: if statement; if...else statement; if...else if...else statement and the switch statement.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>22: How will you determine a variable type in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

 <p>A variable type in JavaScript is determined using Typeof operator.
 When the
 object is String, Number, Function, undefined and Boolean, the operator returns the same type.
 And when the object is null and array, the operator returns “object”.</p>

 <h4>Example:</h4>
 <pre>
 var count=100;